Azad spells out agenda of his new party; restoration of J-K's statehood top priority | Politics

 In his first rally since quitting the Congress, Ghulam Nabi Azad on Sunday spelled out the agenda of his yet-to-be-named party -- the restoration of Jammu and Kashmir's statehood, protection of land and job rights of its residents, and the return and rehabilitation of Kashmiri Pandits.

-Addressing the rally at Sainik Colony on the outskirts of Jammu, the veteran leader said he would announce the name of his new party after consulting people and leaders of Jammu and Kashmir.
+Addressing the well-attended rally at Sainik Colony on the outskirts of Jammu, the veteran leader said he would announce the name of his new party after consulting people and leaders of Jammu and Kashmir, but added ''it will be in neither Maulana's Urdu nor Pandit's Sanskrit''.

 Azad, 73, ended his five-decade-long association with the Congress on August 26, terming the party ''comprehensively destroyed''.
 He also lashed out at Rahul Gandhi for ''demolishing'' the party's entire consultative mechanism.